MicrosoftDocs/azure-dev-docs.ko-kr/articles/python/azure-sdk-example-web-app.md

 az webapp create -g PythonAzureExample-WebApp-rg -n PythonAzureExample-WebApp-12345 ^
     --plan PythonAzureExample-WebApp-plan --runtime "python|3.8"

-# You can use --deployment-source-url with the first create command.
-It's shown here
-# to match the sequence of the Python code.
+rem You can use --deployment-source-url with the first create command.
+It's shown here rem to match the sequence of the Python code.

 az webapp create -n PythonAzureExample-WebApp-12345 --plan PythonAzureExample-WebApp-plan ^
     --deployment-source-url https://github.com/<your_fork>/python-docs-hello-world

-# Replace <your_fork> with the specific URL of your forked repository.
+rem Replace <your_fork> with the specific URL of your forked repository.
 ```

 # <a name="bash"></a>[bash](#tab/bash)